shimwell/wheels/README.md

 ## Installing from file

-If you know what wheel you want to install you can also use the direct link to the file, for example:
+If you know what version of Python you have and your opperating system then you can install a specific wheel using the direct link to the file, for example:

 Moab Python 3.12 on Linux
 ```